geseib/ebscwdash/README.md

 ```
 .\createebsdash.sh vol-xxxxxxxxxxxx MyEBSDashboard us-east-1

-# the region is optional, and will use your aws-cli's default region in ~/.aws/configure
+# the region is optional, and will use us-east-1 as the default region
 ```

 or run from the [AWS Console](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/template), click **Upload a template file**, and click **Choose file**, choose the YAML file you downloaded above.